I Have Friends But Still Feel Lonely (And What It’s Taught Me)

 How To Deal With Loneliness And Reconnect With Friends

-When you’re struggling with friendship loneliness, it might feel like you’re going to experience it forever.
+When you’re struggling with friendship loneliness, it might feel like you’re going to experience it forever — or you might even be afraid to be yourself.
 Thankfully, it’s often just a transient period of our lives that we have to push our way through.

 Unfortunately, though, it can take some work on our part!